Per-listener configuration with

 Authentication from the client is mandatory but all communications are exchanged without any network security.
 Security mode:GATEWAY_MANAGED or KAFKA_MANAGED

 Plain mechanism uses username/password credentials to authenticate against Gateway.
 Credentials take the form of a JWT token managed in Gateway using the Admin (HTTP) API.
-Gateway configuration:GATEWAY_USER_POOL_SECRET_KEY has to be set to a random base64 encoded value of 256bits long to ensure that tokens aren’t forged.
+Gateway configuration:GATEWAY_USER_POOL_SECRET_KEY has to be set to a random base64-encoded value of 256 bits to ensure that tokens aren’t forged.
 For example: openssl rand -base64 32.
-Otherwise, a default value for signing tokens will be used.
+This value is required — Gateway has no default.

 Client configuration: